November 2025 water system flushing

 What should I do if my water is discoloured after BIM has flushed the watermains?

-Water is sometimes discoloured after watermain cleaning, but this should not last long.
-In the event you draw discoloured water into your home, flush a cold tap only for up to 15 minutes maximum.
-Once your area has been flushed, as a precaution, prior to using hot water run the cold water tap for a few minutes to ensure discoloured water is not drawn into your hot water tank.
+Water is sometimes discoloured after flushing, but this should not last long.
+In the event you draw discoloured water into your home, flush a cold tap only for up to 15 minutes.
+Do not choose a tap that has a water filter connected to it, or the sediment may clog your filter.
+To avoid drawing discoloured water in to your hot water tank, refrain from using hot water until after your cold tap is running clear.

 Can the water system be flushed over night?